Syncfusion AI Assistant

 Binding local data

-The DropDownList can generate its list items through an array of complex data.
-For this, the appropriate columns should be mapped to the fields property.
-When using virtual scrolling, the list updates based on the scroll offset value, triggering a request to fetch more data from the server.
-As the data is being fetched, the actionBegin event occurs before the data retrieval starts.
-Once the data retrieval is successful, the actionComplete event is triggered, indicating that the data fetch process is complete.
+The DropDownList generates list items from an array of complex data by mapping appropriate columns to the fields property.
+With virtual scrolling, the list updates based on scroll offset, triggering data requests from the server.
+The actionBegin event fires before data retrieval begins, and the actionComplete event fires when data retrieval completes.

-In the following example, id column and text column from complex data have been mapped to the value field and text field, respectively.
+In the following example, the id and text columns are mapped to the value and text fields respectively.

 [Class-component]